Plan Your Visit

 As time allows, we also encourage you to take a tour of the house and spectacular 60-acre garden of WINTERTHUR MUSEUM, GARDEN AND LIBRARY.
 Winterthur’s preeminent collection of American antiques reflects both early America and the du Pont family’s life at this glorious estate.
 NEMOURS MANSION & GARDENS is where a visitor might believe he or she magically just stepped into Europe.
 Modeled after Versailles, Nemours is a masterpiece of design with its mansion, fountains, artwork, gilded sculpture and what is reputedly the largest formal French garden in North America.

-Aside from experience world class opera in the beautiful Grand Opera House, we encourage you to experience the MUSEUMS & GALLERIES in Wilmington, where decades of community commitment to the arts are on display every day.
-Several masterpieces of Brandywine Valley native Andrew Wyeth hang inside the halls of the BRANDYWINE RIVER MUSEUM OF ART, while THE DELAWARE ART MUSEUM is renown for its collection of American art and illustrations featuring Wilmington-born Howard Pyle, as well as its exquisite and extensive collection of English pre-Raphaelite paintings.
-Down on the Riverfront, the THE CONTEMPORARY (formerly known as the Delaware Center for the Contemporary Arts) stays up-to-the-minute with ever-changing displays and exhibits of new work by emerging artists.
+Don’t miss the many museums and galleries in Wilmington, where decades of community commitment to the arts are on display every day.
+Several masterpieces of Brandywine Valley native Andrew Wyeth hang inside the halls of the BRANDYWINE RIVER MUSEUM OF ART, while THE DELAWARE ART MUSEUM is renowned for its collection of American art and illustrations featuring Wilmington-born Howard Pyle, as well as its exquisite and extensive collection of English pre-Raphaelite paintings.
+Down on the Riverfront, the THE CONTEMPORARY showcases exciting work by emerging artists.